 Check out the garden, ping-pong table, and miniature golf course, or unwind at the piano bar.

-Hotel Bristol is good for families and couples alike.
-Breakfast is included; prices start at €219 per night.
+Hotel Bristol is good for families and couples alike and breakfast is included.

 Hotel Antiche Mura